FOREX-Dollar gains ground against Swiss franc, hits highs vs euro

 below where it was before the SNB decision.

-percent on the day but still about 16 percent below where it was
+percent on the day but nearly 17 percent below where it was

 Dealers speculated the Swiss had moved because they knew the